David T. Beito

-David T. Beito (born 1956) is a historian and professor of history at the University of Alabama.
+David T. Beito (born 1956) is an American historian and professor emeritus of history at the University of Alabama.

 Biography

 Beito was born in Minneapolis, Minnesota.
-He received a B.A. in history from the University of Minnesota in 1980 and a Ph.D in history from the University of Wisconsin–Madison in 1986.
+He received a B.A. in history from the University of Minnesota in 1980 and a Ph.D. in history from the University of Wisconsin–Madison in 1986.
 Since 1994, he has taught at the University of Alabama, where he is a professor in history.
-He married Linda Royster Beito on June 11, 1997 and they live in Northport, Alabama.
+He married Linda Royster Beito on June 11, 1997, and they live in Northport, Alabama.

 Beito's research covers a wide range of topics in American history including race, tax revolts, the private provision of infrastructure, mutual aid, and the political philosophies of Zora Neale Hurston, Rose Wilder Lane, and Isabel Paterson.

-Beito has published in the Journal of Interdisciplinary History, Journal of Policy History, Journal of Southern History, and Journal of Urban History among other scholarly journals.
+Beito has published in the Wall Street Journal, Los Angeles Times, Washington Examiner, Washington Examiner, The Hill, as well as the Journal of Southern History, y" among other scholarly journals.
 He has received fellowships from the Earhart Foundation, the John M. Olin Foundation, and the Institute for Humane Studies.

-He writes frequently on current controversies related to academic freedom and academic standards including the speech code issue, the Academic Bill of Rights and grade inflation.
-He is a former president of the Alabama Scholars Association.
 In February 2007, Beito was appointed to chair the Alabama State Advisory Committee of the United States Commission on Civil Rights.
-In April, 2008, the Committee had an open meeting at the 16th Street Baptist Church in Birmingham which focused on eminent domain as a possible civil rights issue.
+In April, 2008, the Committee had an open meeting at the 16th Street Baptist Church in Birmingham which focused on eminent domain as a possible civi rights issue.
 It followed this up with another open meeting in April 2009 in Montgomery.
-Witnesses alleged that the city of Montgomery has arbitrarily used "eminent domain through the back door" (via selective use of nuisance and blight laws) to demolish buildings owned by minorities and the poor.
-These allegations generated stories by ABC News, Fox News, and other outlets.
+The testimony resulted in a national briefing by Beito for the U.S. Commission on Civil Rights. generated stories by ABC News, Fox News, and other outlets.

-Beito manages the Facebook group for classical liberal and libertarian historians, Cliolibertarian.
+Beito's biography of Dr. T.R.M.
+Howard received widespread praise.
+Mark Bauerlein in a review for the Wall Street Journal called it "compelling," civil rights leader Julian Bond characterized it as "wonderfully told," former NAACP head Benjamin L. Hooks lauded it as a "must read," and Shelby Steele found it to be "richly detailed."

+T.R.M.
+Howard: Doctor, Entrepreneur, Civil Rights Pioneer won the best book award in the category for biography by the American Book Fest and the Independent Book Publishers Association.
+His most recent book, The New Deal's War on the Bill of Rights: The Untold Story of FDR's Concentration Camps, Censorship and Mass Surveillance has received praise from a broad spectrum of scholars including Ellen Schrecker, Randy Barnett, and Burton W. Folsom Jr.